 If you time it right, you can experience both Halloween and Christmas on the same trip (as a split visit).
 Halloween ends on October 31 and the Christmas event typically starts around November 8 (depending on the year).
 While the end of Halloween is a busy time at the Park, the beginning of the Christmas event and a few days before it begins is rather quiet.
 This gives you ample time to tour around Tokyo and other parts of Japan.

 Tokyo Disneyland has a fun and whimsical take on Christmas with cheery decorations and an energetic daytime parade, “Disney Christmas Stories.”
-The Haunted Mansion Holiday Nightmare overlay on the Haunted Mansion starts in September and runs until January 3, 2019.
-The “Country Bear Jamboree Jingle Bell Jamboree” is always a classic (even if it’s only in Japanese).
+The Haunted Mansion Holiday Nightmare overlay on the Haunted Mansion starts in September and runs until January 5, 2020.
+The “Country Bear Jamboree Jingle Bell Jamboree” is always a classic (even if it’s only in Japanese) and is on until December 28, 2019.
 The absolute highlight is the Christmas version of Tokyo Disneyland Electrical Parade Dreamlights (don’t miss this).

 There are plenty of good spots to watch the Disney Christmas Stories and Tokyo Disneyland Electrical Parade Dreamlights parades.
 Grab a spot in Westernland, the hub area, or Tomorrowland in front of Tomorrowland Terrace about 30 minutes ahead of time.

 Disney Christmas Stories has what is called a “show stop”, where the parade floats stop and there’s a short performance.
 This show has two stops where you’re able to get good views of the different characters.
 Our map below shows where the stops are and what characters are on which float.